-North Korean Ambassador to Italy Goes Into Hiding, Says Intelligence Agency
+North Korean Ambassador To Italy Goes Into Hiding, Says Intelligence Agency

 South Korea's Joongang Ilbo newspaper reports that the 48-year-old Jo has sought asylum in the west, but Rome has not confirmed this detail.
 "The defection of a senior diplomat would of course be a major embarrassment for Pyongyang," Kuhn reports.

-South Korean lawmaker Kim Min-Ki told reports has information about the case, but cannot discuss it, according to Reuters.
+South Korean lawmaker Kim Min-Ki told reporters he has information about the case, but cannot discuss it, according to Reuters.
 "They left the diplomatic mission and vanished," Kim said.

 The Italian foreign ministry says it knows nothing of reports that a North Korean diplomat has defected and is seeking asylum, reports NPR Senior European Correspondent Sylvia Poggioli.
 She says Italian media reports that the Rome foreign ministry "denies he's in protected hiding."